-High Quality and Efficient Learning; Right Learning in the Right Place High Quality Learning; Learner Engagement; Quality Culture
+Related Regional Outcome Agreement Aims: High Quality and Efficient Learning; Right Learning in the Right Place Related Education Scotland's Quality Framework Principles: High Quality Learning; Learner Engagement; Quality Culture

 Feedback from the vast majority of student interviews, surveys and engagement activities provides strong evidence that staff demonstrate positive and professional values and approaches in supporting and promoting equality.
 Staff are encouraged and supported to attend regular equalities awareness training sessions.
 Progress on raising awareness of equality issues has been made with College staff attending a range of equality and diversity training sessions.
-It is recognised, however, that development and supporting professional practice in respect of all aspects of equality and diversity should be ongoing
+It is recognised, however, that development and supporting professional practice in respect of all aspects of equality and diversity should be ongoing.

-Equality Outcome General Duty Addressed Activities/ Actions Indicators/ Measures Progress as at 2023 Activity/ Action status Inclusiveness is an embedded culture within all aspects of college life, resulting in positive promotion of equality and all students and staff with protected Advance equality of opportunity Eliminate unlawful discrimination, harassment The positive promotion of E&D is fully embedded in learning, teaching and service delivery.
+Equality Outcome General Duty Addressed Activities/ Actions Indicators/ Measures Progress as at 2025 Activity/ Action status Inclusiveness is an embedded culture within all aspects of college life, resulting in positive promotion of equality and all students and staff with protected Advance equality of opportunity Eliminate unlawful discrimination, harassment The positive promotion of E&D is fully embedded in learning, teaching and service delivery.
 Classroom and peer observation activities and professional dialogues/ Learner feedback.
-Programme reviews, selfevaluation reports and Pls.
+Programme reviews, self-evaluation reports and Pls.
 Classroom observations continue as in all academic sessions, with increased focus on quality professional dialogue both through this process and the requirement for Professional Update through General Teaching Council Scotland (GTCS) registration.
 Green characteristics being treated with dignity and respect. and victimisation.
 Foster good relations.
 Staff to comprehensively promote positive awareness of equality and diversity in respect of the full range of protected characteristics in course development, design, delivery and evaluation.
 Update and deliver CPD provision for staff to reflect changes in general and specific duties of the Act Programme reviews, self-evaluation reports and PIs Mandatory training and additional training and support provided to staff via the People and Learner and Community Engagement teams.
 Green Lecturers and group tutors help meet the needs Programme of awareness raising CPD for curriculum staff.
 Support network for Group Tutors established so queries and training needs Green

-of students with can be raised; supported by Academic
+of studer can be raised; supported by Academic

-protected Online E&D CPD Development team and curriculum.
+protected d Online E&D CPD Development team and curriculum.

-characteristics in provision for staff.
+characte ristics in provision for staff.

-all aspects of Course / curriculum design training planning
+all aspec ets of Course / curriculum design training planning 7

-induction, course for CQLs.
+n, course for CQLs.

-development,
+developr

-design, delivery Online E&D training part of ongoing
+design, d Online E&D training part of ongoing

-and evaluation. mandatory programme.
+and eval mandatory programme.

 Further Updating essential Online E&D training part of ongoing Green

-development of equality awareness mandatory programme which is regularly

-E&D awareness training on a scheduled reviewed and updated as needed.

-amongst staff so basis for all staff. ·
+developr 0.00

+E&D awa

+amongst Toviovica and apacitod as necessar

-that all Supportive feedback mechanisms in place
+that all Stan 66 Saois for an stan.
+Supportive feedback mechanisms in place

-understand Reporting mechanisms through informal (i.e. Group Tutor

-issues and can for informal incidents discussions) and formal (i.e. process driven)

-create positive feed back into annual means.

-relationships course reports /
+understa nd Reporting mechanis ···

+issues a 1

+create po , , , , , , , , , , , , , , , , , , , ,

+relations ai means.

-amongst Reporting Mechanisms Continued absence of racist incidents.
+amongst • sms Low level of racist or other E&D hate

-students within for informal incidents
+students

-the learning feed back into curriculum
+the learn culum

-environment. areas.
+environn nent. areas.

+Abaanaa af waaiat

 Absence of racist

 incidents.

-Ensure ongoing Remits, membership and Students' Association represented at and Green
+Ensure of • Green

-student minutes of meetings and engaged with E&D group.
+student minutes of meetings

-representation in Students' Association
+station in Students' Association on

-College E&D remit / constitution
+College

 Steering Group